 The January 2011 detection of benzene at an estimated concentration below the DOH Drinking Water EAL in OWDFMW01 was the first at this monitoring well.
-Benzene was detected at an estimated concentration in the duplicate sample collected from OWDFMW01 in April 2011; however it was not detected in the July 2011 monitoring event.
+Benzene was detected at an estimated concentration in the duplicate sample collected from OWDFMW01 in April 2011; however, it was not detected in the July 2011 monitoring event.
 It was detected at an estimated concentration below the DOH Drinking Water EAL in HDMW2253-03 in the October 2011 monitoring event.
-During the January 2012 monitoring event, benzene was detected at an estimated concentration of 0.70 μ g/L in monitoring well OWDFMW01 which is below the Drinking Water EAL (15 μ g/L), and the Gross Contamination EAL (5,000 μ g/L) (Table 3-1, Table 3-2).
+During the January 2012 monitoring event, benzene was detected at an estimated concentration below the Drinking Water EAL in monitoring well OWDFMW01.
+During the April 2012 monitoring event, benzene was detected at estimated concentrations below the Drinking Water EAL at both OWDFMW01 and HDMW2253-03 (Table 3-1).
+Benzene concentrations have fluctuated below the DOH Drinking Water EAL in monitoring wells HDMW2253-03 and OWDFMW01.
+The estimated concentrations, at which benzene has been detected, were very low to be of concern relative to the DOH Drinking Water EAL.

-The April 2011 detections of xylenes and toluene in OWDFMW01 were the first at these monitoring wells.
-Xylenes and toluene were not detected in the July 2011 and the October 2011 monitoring events.
-Xylenes and toluene were not detected during the January 2012 monitoring event (Table 3-1).
+The April 2011 detections of xylenes and toluene below the DOH Drinking Water EALs in OWDFMW01 were the first at these monitoring wells.
+Xylenes and toluene were not detected in the July 2011, October 2011, January 2012, and April 2012 monitoring events (Table 3-1).
+Xylene and toluene concentrations have exhibited no trends in both monitoring wells.
+The April 2011 xylene and toluene detections were estimated concentrations and were very low to be of concern relative to the DOH Drinking Water EALs.

-Table 3-1: Analytical Results for Quarterly Groundwater Monitoring-Outside (Non-Tunnel) Wells, January 2012
+Table 3-1: Analytical Results for Quarterly Groundwater Monitoring-Outside (Non-Tunnel) Wells, April 2012